Do you want to create a highly profitable online store that’s within budget?

 Don’t forget to save your changes to store these settings.

 2. Create a Blog Page

-Every eCommerce business needs a blog.
+Every eCommerce business needs a blog to establish their online presence.
 By integrating a blog with your store, you can drive traffic to your store, keep shoppers engaged, and build a trusted brand.

-In the left-hand menu of your WordPress dashboard, go to Settings » Reading page.
+In the left-hand menu of your WordPress dashboard, go to the Settings » Reading page.